 During lunch, we were served wines from three wineries, Ampelos Cellars, Ponte Winery, and J. Lohr Vineyards and Winery.
 These wineries capture the essence of the Certified California Sustainable program.
 While each grows their grapes utilizing different methods, they have a commonality in their commitment to the land as they see themselves as the stewards of the land.
 Ampelos, using biodynamic principles, featured their Rosé of Syrah.
 This Rosé is one of my favorite Rosés because a bit of Riesling is added to give the wine some added vitality.
 Ponte showcased an Arneis, an Italian varietal from Piemont and known for its crisp florals.
 Our last wine was the Hilltop Cabernet Sauvignon from J. Lohr.

 Our luncheon included a cuisine with produce and meats farmed sustainability and prepared superbly by Napa Rosé’s chef.
 The tour of the Adventure Park’s food and wine festival showed Disney Corporation’s commitment to Sustainability.

-During Down to Earth Month, especially on Earth Day remember to eat and drink sustainable.
+During Down to Earth Month, especially on Earth Day, remember to eat and drink sustainably.
 By acting sustainability responsible in each of our lives, we are not only doing something good for the environment; we are achieving something good for others as well as ourselves.
 Each of us can be a steward of the land.
 Commemorate Earth Day by doing something green.
 You will likely find me working in my garden.